Zygocactus, Christmas Cactus (Schlumbergera species)

 Great in containers in a bright window.
 Can be grown outdoors in warm weather.
 Makes a great gift plant especially for those inexperienced with houseplants.

 Basic Care Summary

 After flowering allow the plant to rest by withholding water for 30 days, then return to normal watering.
 To encourage reblooming, keep plant in a cool location at 55-60°F (13-16°C) with 8-11 hours of light each day, for 4-6 weeks until the flower buds are fully formed.
-Once flower buds are developed the plant can be moved to the desired location.
+Once flower buds develop the plant may be moved to desired location.
 Repot if needed after blooming ends.